We’re not accepting guest articles at this time.

-Published articles become the property of Executive Career Brand and can’t be published elsewhere without our permission.
+Published articles become the property of Executive Career Brand and can’t be published elsewhere without permission.

 We will promote your content on our social media channels, and expect that you will do the same.

-Minimum of 800 words and a maximum of 3500 words
+Minimum of 1,000 words and a maximum of 3500 words

 The opening should make the reader want to continue reading.
 For instance, you could open with a problem facing executives in job search or their careers, and provide solutions.

 Use sub-headings to break up your article.
 Sub-headings also give the reader a chance to scan the article to see if they want to continue.
 These should also compel the reader to want to continue.

 Finish the article with a conclusion that reiterates the main points or takeaways of your article.